+Name

-Name Date
+Date

-How much salt? -Hydrofracking
+How much salt?

-Background: You are a resident of a town where the local stream has a sodium chloride concentration of 50 mg/L as a result of some salt pollution - potentially from a local hydrofracking operation.
-You want to find out whether this amount of pollution affects the aquatic life in the stream, and consequently, what should be done about the pollution.
+Background: You are a resident of a town where the local stream has a sodium chloride concentration of 50 mg/L. You want to find out whether this amount of pollution affects the aquatic life in the stream, and consequently, what should be done about the pollution.
 In this activity, you will try and discover at what level of salt pollution aquatic organisms respond negatively.